award

 What are the Different Types of Workplace Discrimination?

-There are many different types of characteristics that are protected under state, federal, and local laws.
-One of the most common types of workplace discrimination our attorneys have handled include, but are not limited to:
+Protected characteristics under state, federal, and local laws encompass a broad range of attributes.
+Among the most prevalent forms of workplace discrimination our attorneys have encountered include, but are not limited to:

-• Age Discrimination: it is illegal to discriminate against the employee based on their age.
-Under the Age Discrimination in Employment Act (ADEA), all employees over the age of 40 are offered this type of protection.
+• Age Discrimination: Discrimination based on age is prohibited by the Age Discrimination in Employment Act (ADEA), which safeguards employees over the age of 40 from discriminatory treatment.

-• Gender or Sexual Orientation Discrimination: an employer is prohibited from discriminating against an employee because of their gender.
+• Gender or Sexual Orientation Discrimination: Employers are forbidden from discriminating against employees based on their gender or sexual orientation.

 If you have suffered discrimination of any one of the categories above, contact our attorneys immediately to discuss your claims.
 If you have suffered another type of discrimination, reach out to us to determine what type of discrimination you may have suffered.